FudaWiki/fudawiki-files/hanafuda/video-games/web/boardgamearena.md

 ---
 title: Board Game Arena
-description:
+description: online multiplayer board game platform
 published: true
-date: 2026-01-25T23:16:56.849Z
+date: 2026-01-25T23:26:43.741Z
 tags:
 editor: markdown
 dateCreated: 2024-12-03T03:01:32.470Z
 ---

-_Board Game Arena_ is an online multiplayer tabletop game platform that also hosts a lot of hanafuda games.
-Most of them inlude an interactive tutorial.
+_Board Game Arena_ is a webbrowser-based platform for online multiplayer tabletop gaming, which also hosts a lot of hanafuda games.

 The web service is usable on both PC and mobile devices.
 Android also has a dedicated app.
-The interface includes crowdsourced translations in dozens of languages, making it one of the most international places to play hanafuda games online.
+It is one of the most international places to play hanafuda games online, with crowdsourced translations in dozens of languages, and active players from North America, Europe and Asia.

 ## List of hanafuda games
-Links to the game pages of each hanafuda game on the site:
+Links to the game pages of each hanafuda game on the site.
+Each includes an interactive tutorial.
 * [Go-Stop](https://boardgamearena.com/gamepanel?game=gostop), developed by ufm.
 (Fuda Wiki article: [Go-Stop](/en/hanafuda/games/go-stop))
 * [Hachihachi](https://boardgamearena.com/gamepanel?game=eightyeight), developed by konnok3.
 (Fuda Wiki article: [Hachi-Hachi](/en/hanafuda/games/hachi-hachi))
 * [Hawaiian Hanafuda](https://boardgamearena.com/gamepanel?game=sakura) (a.k.a.
 Sakura), developed by ufm.
 (Fuda Wiki article: [Sakura](/en/hanafuda/games/sakura))